MelMony/Digital-Humanities/README.md

 # Digital-Humanities

 ## Biography
+My name is Melissa Mony and I have recently moved to Montreal from Australia.
+I previously studied a Bmus in Jazz performance at the Sydney Conservatorium of Music.
+I am currently studying a MA in musicology at McGill.

 ## Graduate Research Project
  My research focuses on the music of video games - othwerise known as Ludomusicology.
 More specifically, I am interested in the 'sandbox' game genre and it's parallels with aleatory compositional structures in improvised music and avant-garde composers of the 20th century.